Last Updated May 28, 2021

 The best way to consume carrots for health

 Prepared carrots such as baby carrots will do in a pinch, but their effects are not quite as potent as whole carrots.
-As always, organic is preferable.
+As always, organic is preferable, and if buying non-organic carrots, be sure to peel them first.

 You can snack on plain, raw carrots, but for optimum germicidal and detoxifying effects, it’s best to prepare the carrots in the way recommended by Dr. Peat.

-Dr. Ray Peat’s Raw Carrot Detox Salad Recipe
+Dr. Ray Peat’s Shredded Raw Carrot Detox Salad Recipe

-Shred, grate, or use a veggie peeler to make ribbons out of a few whole, peeled carrots.
+Shred, grate, or use a veggie peeler to make ribbons out of a few whole carrots.
 Use a splash of vinegar, melted coconut oil, and a dash of salt to season the carrots.
 Dressing the salad with coconut oil mayonnaise is also particularly delicious.

 You can also use extra-virgin olive oil instead of coconut oil, but please don’t use any polyunsaturated vegetable oils such as canola, sunflower, or soybean, as these are detrimental to health and can raise estrogen.

 (Stay tuned for my personal take on the carrot salad – recipe coming soon!)